Accessing Bold and Italic styles may differ between applications. Here’s some more information about what to expect.Read More

 If your client needs to install and use the fonts themselves, they’ll need to license the fonts for their own use, which they can do through this site.

-Yes, you can!
-Your EULA covers the use of fonts in any non-commercial documents you create, like résumés or product literature, as long as you follow its security requirements.
+Yes, your EULA covers the use of fonts in non-commercial documents, such as résumés or product literature, without any additional license.

 Once you’ve completed your order and clicked “Download,” follow these steps to activate your fonts…Read More